btcven/locha/documentation/en/chapter_07.md

 - Low cost.
 - Low energy consumption.
 - It can run on battery.
-To achieve the objective, an efficient network protocol such as 6LowPAN should be used to reduce transmission time and save energy.
+To achieve the goal, an efficient network protocol such as 6LowPAN should be used to reduce transmission time and save energy.

 <br>